j4y-funabashi/orac/README.md

-Need to add the following to get access to dot3k https://www.the-captains-shack.com/post/rpi-piglow-container/
+### Enable SPI and i2c so python can talk to the dot3k

+https://www.the-captains-shack.com/post/rpi-piglow-container/

 ```